feinanshan/TDNet/README.md

 ## Disclaimer

-This is a **Re-implementation** of TDNet, it is not guaranteed to reproduce all numbers in the paper, please refer to the original numbers from [Temporally Distributed Networks for Fast Video Semantic Segmentation](http://openaccess.thecvf.com/content_CVPR_2020/papers/Hu_Temporally_Distributed_Networks_for_Fast_Video_Semantic_Segmentation_CVPR_2020_paper.pdf).
+This is a re-implementation of TDNet, it is not guaranteed to reproduce all numbers in the paper, please refer to the original numbers from [Temporally Distributed Networks for Fast Video Semantic Segmentation](http://openaccess.thecvf.com/content_CVPR_2020/papers/Hu_Temporally_Distributed_Networks_for_Fast_Video_Semantic_Segmentation_CVPR_2020_paper.pdf).

 ## References